Shb743/HT-PY/README.md

 #Pre-Requisites
 The server does not need any pre-requisites other than python 2.7 with the standard libraries.

-If PHP support is a requirement then GCC and python dev tools are needed as well as a POSIX system.
+If PHP support is a requirement then GCC and python dev tools are needed as well as a POSIX(Mac,Linux) system.

 For HTTPS support Open-SSL is required.

 #Author:Shoaib Omar (C) 2015
-example of website running on HT&PY: shoaib.zzzz.io *Currently incomplete
+example of website running on HT&PY: shoaib.zzzz.io | https://shoaib.zzzz.io *Currently incomplete